Federal Criminal Record Search

 The Benefits of a Federal Criminal Record Search as part of your Background Check

-- Identify criminal cases heard in a Federal District Court
+- Identifies criminal cases heard in a Federal District Court

-- Reports federal criminal offenses such as white-collar crimes, crimes that cross state lines, trafficking, etc.
+- Reports federal criminal offences such as white-collar crimes, crimes crossing state lines, drug trafficking, and more

 Average Turn-Around Time